febos/SQUARNA/README.md

         How many top-N structures will be used to derive the predicted structure consensus.

+    s3={i,u,1,2} / step3={i,u,1,2} [DEFAULT: s3=u]

+        Ignored in the single-sequence mode.
+        Defines the structure that will be printed at step-3.
+If s3=1, the structure from step-1 will be printed, and the step-2 will be skipped completely, meaning the prediction will be super fast.
+        If s3=2, the structure from step-2 will be printed.
+If s3=u, the union of base pairs of the two structures will be printed.
+        If s3=i, the intersection of base pairs of the two structures will be printed.

     msn=INT / maxstemnum=INT [DEFAULT: None]

         Maximum number of stems to predict in each structure.
 By default,